a-nguy4n/cse15l-lab-reports/LabReport5.md

 **The bug** appears to be from line 30, the return statement.

 **Failure - Inducing Inputs** are from the JUnit tests: testReversed and testReversed2.
-Moreover, the commands < javac ArrayTests.java > and < javac ArrayExamples.java > .
+Moreover, the command < javac ArrayExamples.java > .

 <br>